 2. Virtual Private Server

 The Virtual Private Server (VPS) is a hosting that uses software to run quite a few sites on a single server, in a way that they function like dedicated servers.
 Even though multiple sites share the same server, the software in place makes it feel like a dedicated server for the website.
-Even though VPS server is costlier than Shared server, it is customizable, faster and more secured.
+Even though the VPS server is costlier than Shared server, it is customizable, faster, and more secure.
 Since the server doesn’t slow down other sites, because of increased traffic on any one site, it is an excellent choice for growing websites.